blue0cean3/git-learn-repo/README.md

 git clone "ssh name or github link" (to clone git repo)

 git ls-tree -r "present-branch name" --name-only (show tracked files in the present branch

+You can't merge with local modifications.
+Git protects you from losing potentially important changes.

+You have three options:

+Commit the change using
+git commit -m "My message"
+Stash it.
+Stashing acts as a stack, where you can push changes, and you pop them in reverse order.

+To stash, type

+git stash
+Do the merge, and then pull the stash:

+git stash pop
+Discard the local changes
+using git reset --hard
+or git checkout -t -f remote/branch

+Or: Discard local changes for a specific file using git checkout filename